Maurice Charles O'Connell (Australian politician): Political career

 O'Connell was elected a member of the New South Wales Legislative Council in August 1845 for the electoral district of Port Phillip.
 He was appointed commissioner of crown lands for the Burnett district in 1848, became government resident at Port Curtis (now Gladstone) in 1854, and held this position until 1860.

 He was nominated as one of the original members of the Queensland Legislative Council in 1860, was a minister without portfolio in the first ministry under Herbert, and introduced in July of that year a bill to provide for primary education in Queensland.
 Shortly afterwards he was elected president of the legislative council and retained this position until his death.

 In 1863, O'Connell was one of the founders and original trustees of the Queensland Turf Club, having arranged a land grant of 322 acres of land at Eagle Farm in Brisbane for the purpose of horse racing, now known as the Eagle Farm Racecourse.
 The other trustees were John Frederick McDougall and George Harris (all three were Members of the Queensland Legislative Council).

 In 1865 O'Connell, Augustus Charles Gregory and John Douglas applied for a special grant of land to erect a Masonic Hall in Brisbane.
 This was granted on 15 January 1865.

 Late life and legacy

 O'Connell was knighted in 1871.
 He was commandant of the local military forces, and on four occasions was acting-governor of Queensland and showed tact and ability in this position.
 He was president of the Australasian Association, and of the Queensland Turf Club, and was a vice-president of the National Agricultural Association.

 O'Connell died of cancer in Brisbane on 23 March 1879 at Queensland Parliament House.
 He was buried in Toowong Cemetery.

+Family

+O'Connell married in 1835 Eliza Emeline Le Geyt, daughter of Colonel Philip Le Geyt, of Jersey.
+During the 1901 visit to Australia of the Duke and Duchess of Cornwall and York (later King George V and Queen Mary), the royal couple had a special interview with Lady O'Connell, where she told of her early colonial experiences.
+Lady O'Connell died in Brisbane on 8 January 1903, almost 90 years old.